Skip to content

 A legitimate agency should have:

-• A professional website with clear information about their services, team, and process
+• A professional website with clear information about services, team, and process

-• Active social media accounts with consistent posting history
+• Active social media with consistent posting history — not just content from six months ago

-• Creator testimonials that can be verified (real creators you can look up, not anonymous quotes)
+• Creator testimonials you can verify (real creators you can look up, not anonymous quotes)

-• A digital footprint beyond their own website — mentions in articles, forums, or creator discussions
+• A digital footprint beyond their own website — mentions in articles, forums, creator discussions

 Research Their Track Record